Exploring hidden sectors with two-particle angular correlations at future $e^{+}e^{-}$ colliders: Hidden Valley Phenomenology

 In most HV models \cite{Strassler:2006im}, the SM gauge group sector $G_\text{SM}$ is extended by (at least) a new gauge group $G_\text{V}$ under which all SM particles are neutral.
-Hence, a new category of \textit{v-particles} emerges charged under $G_\text{V}$ but neutral under $G_\text{SM}$.
-Moreover, ``communicators'', charged under both $G_\text{SM}$ and $G_\text{V}$, are introduced to the theory allowing interactions between SM and HV particles: either a intermediate (very massive) vector $Z_v$ boson, or the hidden partners of SM quarks or leptons, generically denoted as $F_v$, assumed to be pair produced.
-In this study, $F_v$ are fermions (spin = 1/2) and $q_v$ scalars.
+Hence, a new category of {HV} {$v$-particles}} emerges charged under $G_\text{V}$, but neutral under $G_\text{SM}$.
+Moreover, {`communicators',} charged under both $G_\text{SM}$ and $G_\text{V}$, are introduced to the theory allowing interactions between SM and HV particles.
+Communicators can be either intermediate {(considerably} massive) vector $Z_v$ bosons, or hidden partners of the SM quarks and leptons, generically denoted as $F_v$, assumed to be pair-produced.
+In this study, $F_v$ are {considered} fermions ({of the spin \half}) while {HV} $v$-quarks ($q_v$) {considered} scalars.

-Different mechanisms can connect the hidden and SM sectors through communicators, e.g., via the tree-level channel: $e^+ e^- \to Z_v \to q_v\Bar{q}_v \to$ hadrons.
-Alternatively, communicators can be pair produced via SM $\gamma^{\ast}/Z$ coupling to a $F_v\bar{F}_v$ pair, yielding both visible and invisible cascades.
-We have checked that the latter channel significantly dominates over the former within the range of energies under study.
+Different mechanisms can {be considered to} connect the hidden and SM sectors through communicators, {for exmaple, } via the tree-level channel: $e^+ e^- \to Z_v \to q_v\Bar{q}_v \to$ hadrons.
+Alternatively, communicators can be pair produced via SM $\gamma^{\ast}/Z$ coupling to a $F_v\bar{F}_v$ pair, yielding both visible and invisible cascades in the same event.
+We have checked that the latter channel significantly dominates over the former within the range of energies under~study.

-For some values of the HV parameter space, communicators can {\em promptly} decay into a particle $f$ of the visible sector (its SM partner) and a $q_v$ of the hidden sector according to the splitting: $F_v \to f q_v$.
-Let us note that the $q_v$ mass may strongly influence on the kinematics of the visible cascade leading to SM particles.
-This mass is currently unconstrained and can range from zero to close to the $F_v$ mass~\cite{PhysRevD.105.053001}.
+For some values of the HV parameter space, communicators {may} { promptly} decay into a particle $f$ of the visible sector (its SM partner) and a $q_v$ of the hidden sector according to the splitting: $F_v \to f q_v$.
+Note that the $q_v$ mass may {quite} strongly influence the kinematics of the visible cascade (leading to SM particles) in the same event, thereby yielding observational consequences.
+This mass remains currently unconstrained ranging from zero to close to the $F_v$ mass~\cite{Perez-Ramos:2021mvm}, so different values of {$F_v$} {are assumed throughout this study}.